catlinman/hivecom-teamspeak/README.md

 should be kept the same.
 After that, the theme should be available as both a style and an icon pack within your preferences.

+## Font ##

+Optionally, there's a font directory included in your TeamSpeak application data directory under *styles/Hivecom/font* which you can install after any of the previous steps.

 ## Icons ##

 This add-on in itself contains a corresponding icon pack of the same name